felixlopz/hubrise-test-task/content/apps/sicom/en/overview.md

 ## Prerequisites

-To establish a connection between Sicom and HubRise, you must have an existing license, and a commercial agreement with Mytec.
+To establish a connection between Sicom and HubRise, you must have a Sicom license, and a commercial agreement with Mytec.